Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 ```

-### After you modified the path directory in the Analysis.R, run the R script through:
+### After you modified the path directory in the Analysis.R, run the R script in the linux portal(if windows users using Ubuntu, mac users using terminal, please refer to the guideline in the main menu) through:

    ```bash
     Rscript Analysis.R